KaufmanDeveloper/labyrinth-game/Story/Outline.md

 - The pandemic spread by using virus fueled technology
 - Unsure if attack by someone or not, but humanity didn't know how to handle it and revert to being without technology
-- The laboratory was supposed to be where a vaccine would be developed (never succeeded)
+- The laboratory was supposed to be where a vaccine would be developed (succeeded in the form of DNA recoding, kept secret and locked away)
+- Give DNA recoding tech a name
+- Afraid viruses would only be among the poor, reinforce the unbalance already present in their society

+### Path 1 - 1 -1 (Leave the DNA Recoding Tech)

+### Path 1 - 1 - 2 (Take the DNA Recoding Tech)

+- Dr Ben and Dr Wesley attack you

+- You take the device back with you

+- You heal Igna and your army is immune to the virus

+- Soon, the Astran empire rises to complete power and class divisions rise over time

 ### Path 1 - 2 (Go to The Cloning Station)